 - v is the flow velocity

 Run-of-river installations and tidal power stations take advantage of the kinetic energy of the flow, so the formula is slightly different:

 P = 0.5 * η * ρ * Q * v²

 The efficiency of the turbine is the ratio of available energy of water to the actual power output of the turbine.
 It's usually expressed as a percentage.
-The efficiencies of such turbines can reach up to 95% for large installations, and up to 80-90% for small ones.
+The efficiencies of such turbines can reach up to 59.3%, as they're limited by the Betz limit.